skai111/db48x/doc/0-Overview.md

   computations to mimic the HP50G behaviour with limited benefit, `Size` returns 1 for integers, algebraic expressions and unit objects.

-* The `Type` command returns HP-compatible values that are sometimes imprecise (e.g. it cannot distinguish between polar and rectangular complex values).
-  The `TypeName` command is an extension that returns more precise textual information, and should be preferred both for readability and future compatibility.
+* The [`Type`](#type) command can return HP-compatible values that are sometimes imprecise (e.g. it cannot distinguish between polar and rectangular complex values), or numerical values that distinguish all the types in DB48X.
+This is controlled by the [`CompatibleTypes`](#compatibletypes) setting.
+The `TypeName` command is a DB48X-only extension that returns more precise textual information, and should be preferred both for readability and future compatibility.